Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Math_Y11/07_Functions_and_Inverse_Functions.md

-# Functions And Inverse Functions
+# Functions and Inverse Functions

 ## Learning Objectives
 - Explain the fundamental ideas behind Functions And Inverse Functions as set out in the CIE syllabus.